-Basics 5 – Pentatonic Scale Based Solo Playing: In this section, there are 17 lessons.
-You will have 11 lessons on how to incorporate the famous pentatonic scale to play rock & blues solo with examples and backing tracks.
+Basics 5 – Pentatonic Scale-Based Solo Playing: In this section, there are 17 lessons.
+You will have 11 lessons on how to incorporate the famous pentatonic scale to play rock & blues solos with examples and backing tracks.
 Plus, you will 6 songs to learn based on this pentatonic concept!

 Section 6 – Playing Techniques: This section is dedicated to different playing techniques purely, such as bending, vibrato, hammer-ons and pull-offs.
 Here you will have techniques based, 7 lessons in here!